darshakmehta/Swapping-Auction/README.md

   Persistent Data Storage using MongoDB (NoSQL) with help of mongoose js

+# Stage 5

+  Secure Application - Implementing security measures to enhance the application robustness to security attacks.

 # Testing
   Validation of HTML5 pages by following tool: http://html5.validator.nu/